A note on the unique properties of the Kullback--Leibler divergence for sampling via gradient flows: Abstract

 \section{Abstract}

-We consider the problem of sampling from a probability distribution $\pi$.
-It is well known that this can be written as an optimisation problem over the space of probability distribution in which we aim to minimise a divergence from $\pi$. and The optimisation problem is normally solved through gradient flows in the space of probability distribution with an appropriate metric.
+We consider the problem of sampling from a probability distribution $\pi$ which admits a density w.r.t. a dominating measure.
+It is well known that this can be written as an optimisation problem over the space of probability distributions in which we aim to minimise a divergence from $\pi$.
+The optimisation problem is normally solved through gradient flows in the space of probability distributions with an appropriate metric.
 We show that the Kullback--Leibler divergence is the only divergence in the family of Bregman divergences whose gradient flow w.r.t. many popular metrics does not require knowledge of the normalising constant of $\pi$.